The Ritz-Carlton, Georgetown

-The Ritz-Carlton Georgetown, Washington, D.C., is a luxury hotel located in the Georgetown neighborhood of Washington, D.C..
+The Ritz-Carlton Georgetown, Washington, D.C., is a luxury hotel located in the Georgetown neighborhood of Washington, D.C.
 It is near The Kennedy Center and the Georgetown waterfront.
 It is an AAA 5-star luxury hotel, and has 86 rooms, 27 premier suites, and five luxury suites.
 All rooms and suites have a view of the Potomac River and historic Georgetown.
-It contains a 140 ft smokestack coming from the lobby fireplace.
+It contains a 140 ft smokestack which is a private eight-seat dining room.
 It is a small hotel and is known to be good for privacy.
 The hotel contains a restaurant, bar, and a fitness center with a newly refreshed spa after a $1.5 million renovation in 2016.
 The rooms are on average 450 sqft in size and is located in a historic industrial building.